Conversion rate optimization (CRO) may be something that you’ve mastered ages ago.

 #3: Implement UGC More Effectively

-In fact, Pew Research Center found that 82% of U.S. adults read ratings and reviews from other customers before buying something online for the first time.
+In fact, Pew Research Center compiled quantitative data and found that 82% of U.S. adults read ratings and reviews from other customers before buying something online for the first time.

 According to an Olapic study:

 - One out of four respondents has purchased a product after they saw it featured in user-generated content.